-After you marry, to what degree should your financial lives be shared?
+After you marry, to what degree should your financial lives be shared and how do those finances affect your relationship?

 Many couples who marry also wed their finances together.
 Whether they partly or fully merge their finances, many couples may see more advantages than disadvantages to taking this step.